 There are no firm rules for the one in five contractors who source work directly with end-clients.
 Some contractors directly canvas prospective clients, whereas others are contacted directly by future clients.
 You may have been a permanent IT worker who has subsequently been re-hired on a contract basis by your former employer (but without a recruitment agency as the ‘middle man’).

-One thing to bear in mind when working directly for a client is that you will be personally responsible for overseeing the successful management of the contract itself, including; agreeing the terms of the contract, ensuring that you get paid on time, managing renewals, and negotiating your contract rate.
+One thing to bear in mind when working directly for a client is that you will be personally responsible for overseeing the successful management of the contract itself, including; agreeing to the terms of the contract, ensuring that you get paid on time, managing renewals, and negotiating your contract rate.